It takes a special person to marry a hunter. When you say "I do" to one, you're committing not just to a person, but to a lifestyle.

 If you're married to a hunter, you should have learned this early on the minute your fiancé told you a fall wedding was out of the question.
 That'll set a strong precedent, and may put a dent in your social life.

-4. A catalog from (fill in the name of any sporting goods supply business here) has a permanent place on the back of your toilet.
+4. A catalog from (fill in the name of any outdoor retail business here) has a permanent place on the back of your toilet.

 Your married hunter isn't in the bathroom for 30 minutes actually making use of the facilities.
-He/she is actually spending a lot of time making a shopping list for the latest hunting gear and gadgets they "need" to have for the upcoming season.
+He/she is actually spending a lot of time making a shopping list for the latest hunting gear and gadgets they "need" from Cabela's or Bass Pro Shops.